Loading...

 Okay, here's some examples of things you may have said.

-Hopefully, your answers are similar to mine.
+Hopefully your answers are similar to mine.

-So let's start in that top left hand box.
+So let's start in that top left-hand box.

-Intrinsic feedback, which is also concurrent, could be an ice skater feeling himself, falling and corrects his body position before he does.
+Intrinsic feedback which is also concurrent could be an ice skater feeling himself falling and corrects his body position before he does.

 Intrinsic, it's about feelings.

-Concurrent, because it's during the ice skating performance.
+Concurrent because it's during the ice skating performance.

-Let's go to the right there, top right, intrinsic again, but this time, terminal.
+Let's go to the right there, top-right.

-It's after the skill has been performed.
+So it's terminal, it's after the skill has been performed.

-Finally, bottom left hand box, extrinsic and concurrent.
+Finally, bottom left-hand box, extrinsic and concurrent.

 Here's a boxing coach telling a boxer how well they're jabbing during some pad work.

-Okay, so it's extrinsic because it's coming from the coach, but it's during the training session.
+Okay?
+So it's extrinsic because it's coming from the coach, but it's during the training session.

 It's while they are doing the pad work.